dharshiniramesh/Care-and-Cure/README.md

 Features :

-	- Paitients from remote areas can fix the appointment through this website without visiting the hospital.
+	- Paitients from remote areas can fix the appointment through this website.
  	- All the doctors can go throudh the website for daily updates.
-	- Reducing costs through decreased paperwork, improved safety, reduced duplication of testing, and improved health.
+	- Reducing costs through decreased paperwork, improved safety, reduced duplication of testing.
         - Reduces scope of error.
         - It is faster than manual system.